docsforadobe/illustrator-scripting-guide/docs/jsobjref/TextFrameItem.rst

 **Description**

 The basic art item for displaying text.
 From the user interface, this is text created with the Text tool.
 There are three types of text art in Illustrator: point text, path text, and area text.
-The type is indicated by the text frame’s :ref:`jsobjref/TextFrameItem.kind` property.
+The type is indicated by the text frame’s `kind <#textframeitem-kind>`__ property.

 When you create a text frame, you also create a :ref:`jsobjref/Story` object.
 However, threading text frames combines the frames into a single story object.
-To thread frames, use the :ref:`jsobjref/TextFrameItem.nextFrame` or :ref:`jsobjref/TextFrameItem.previousFrame` property.
+To thread frames, use the `nextFrame <#textframeitem-nextframe>`__ or `previousFrame <#textframeitem-previousframe>`__ property.

 ----